SJTUJohnClass/Minivim/README.md

   #### <a id = "5.3.2"> Use VSCode to code in WSL </a>

-  One thing we need to know is that WSL shares the file system with windows system, which means we can create the project in any directory you want in windows but compile the project in WSL.
+  One thing we need to know is that WSL shares the file system with Windows system, which means we can create the project in any directory you want in Windows but compile the project in WSL.
 That is really useful for me.

   You need to

   1. create a new project directory.
-The project is no need to locate in the file system of Ubuntu.
-You can put it anywhere you want, but do remember the path of it.
+The project does no need to be located in the file system of Ubuntu.
+You can put it anywhere you want but do remember the path of it.
   2. create `CMakeList.txt` and do as we have said in [Use Clion to code in WSL](#Use-VSCode-to-code-in-WSL).
-  3. open your VSCode, click `File / Open Folder` to open your project file.
+  3. open your VSCode, and click `File / Open Folder` to open your project file.
   4. click the button which looks like two A4 overlapping each other.
 Left of your screen will show files and sub-directories in your project.
-You can click any of it and editor it.
+You can click any of it and edit it.
-  5. open your VSCode terminal, type in `wsl` to use WSL.
+  5. open your VSCode terminal, and type in `wsl` to use WSL.
 When you are in your WSL, type `make`.
-If everything about your project is done, there will be a `minivim` executable(I don't know how to call a executable in Linux, maybe it's name is not executable) in your `bin` sub-directory.
+If everything about your project is done, there will be a `minivim` executable(I don't know how to call an executable in Linux, maybe its name is not executable) in your `bin` sub-directory.

   ### <a id = "5.4"> Ncurses Install </a>